openshift/training/README.md

 The following is an overview of the OpenShift features covered in beta 2:
 - Features of Beta 1
 - User authentication
-- Project quotas
+- Project quotas (display)
-- Container remote access
-- HA routing
 - Rollback / Activate
 - Complex / Tiered app deployment
+- Arbitrary docker image deployment
+- "integration" / webhooks
+- Ansible-based installer (non-interactive)

 [The specific documentation for beta 2 is here.](beta-2-setup.md)